Skip to main content

 tip

-Between pipeline runs, dlt keeps the state in the same database it loaded data to.
-Peek into that state, the tables loaded and get other information with:
+Between pipeline runs, dlt keeps the state in the same database it loaded data into.
+Peek into that state, the tables loaded, and get other information with:

 dlt pipeline -v github_issues_incremental info